cosmos/developer-portal/ida-customizations/ida-course/0-blockchain-basics/4-consensus.md

 <HighlightBox type="info">

-In the following video, Jae Kwon, founder and CEO of Tendermint, discusses finding an alternative solution to the energy intensive Proof-of-Work consensus methodology that still maintains the provable security benefits of distributed networking: Tendermint.
+In the following video, Jae Kwon, founder and CEO of Tendermint, discusses finding an alternative solution to the energy-intensive Proof-of-Work consensus methodology that still maintains the provable security benefits of distributed networking: Tendermint.

 <YoutubePlayer videoId="T_FYBKJxlbk"/>